-The bill amends the Graduate Scholarship Act to change eligibility criteria and increase scholarship awards for New Mexico residents pursuing graduate education.
-Key definitions are clarified, including the terms "award recipient," "eligible institution," and "graduate field."
-The bill prioritizes scholarships for students with the greatest financial need and those from groups traditionally underrepresented in graduate education.
-It establishes conditions for first-year and continuing eligibility, requiring students to maintain a minimum GPA of 3.0 and enroll in at least six credit hours in a graduate field of study.
+The bill amends the Graduate Scholarship Act to modify eligibility criteria and increase scholarship awards for New Mexico residents pursuing graduate education.
+Key changes include a focus on prioritizing students with the greatest financial need and those from groups traditionally underrepresented in graduate education.
+The definition of "award recipient" is clarified to specify that it refers to New Mexico residents who receive a graduate scholarship.
+Additionally, the conditions for both first-year and continuing eligibility have been updated, ensuring that students must maintain a minimum GPA of 3.0 and enroll in at least six credit hours in a graduate field of study to qualify for the scholarship.

-Additionally, the bill specifies that scholarship amounts will cover up to 100% of tuition and fees for the academic year, with funding provided for one semester at a time.
+Furthermore, the bill stipulates that scholarship amounts will cover up to 100% of tuition and fees for the graduate program at eligible institutions, with funding provided for one semester at a time.
 Scholarships will be terminated if the recipient withdraws from the institution, fails to maintain the required GPA, or does not comply with the Graduate Scholarship Act's rules.
-The provisions of this act will take effect on July 1, 2025.
+The provisions of this act are set to take effect on July 1, 2025.

 Final Version: 21-21G-3, 21-21G-5, 21-21G-6, 21-21G-7, 21-21G-10